 The results compare favourably with other housing associations and social landlords across Wales and the United Kingdom.
 Satisfaction has vastly improved since 2016 with some areas seeing improvements of over 20%.

 Receiving continuous customer feedback from tenant satisfaction surveys on a more regular basis is a key driver to make improvements to the services we provide our tenants.

 Whichever way you engage with us, we are committed to listen and act on your feedback whenever possible.
-Below are some of the changes we've implemented in response to complaints and satisfaction surveys received during 2017:
+Below are some of the changes we've implemented in response to complaints:

 You said: Operatives are re attending the same repair but the problem hasn’t been resolved.